When overtime must be paid in Dallas-Fort Worth? Dallas overtime lawyer explains

 If the quarterly bonus is paid over thirteen weeks then $1000 divided by thirteen means the bonus is prorated at $76.92 per week.
 Since you worked two weeks of overtime, the employer needs to increase the overtime pay for both of those weeks.
 You have received the overtime pay for your hourly rate and only need the additional overtime pay for the bonus portion.
 You have also received the bonus amount, which is the “one” in the “one and a half times the regular rate of pay” so we really only need to calculate the “and a half” portion.

 For the fifty hour week you will divide the $76.92 by the hours worked in the week (50) to get the hourly addition of the bonus to the regular rate of pay, which is $1.54 per hour.
-You have already received that pay in the bonus amount itself, so we just need to add the “and a half” portion of overtime pay.
-Half of $1.54 is $0.77 per hour and that is the added overtime amount.
-Multiply that by the number of hours worked over forty (10) and you are entitled to an additional $7.70 of overtime pay.
+You received that pay in the bonus amount, so we need to add the “and a half” portion of overtime pay.
+Half of $1.54 equals $0.77 per hour added overtime amount.
+Multiply that by the number of hours worked over forty (10) and you have $7.70 of overtime pay.

 For the sixty hour week we do the same calculation but instead of dividing $76.92 by fifty we calculate it by the number of hours worked this week (60) to find the regular rate of pay for this week. $76.92 divided by sixty gets us $1.28 per hour.
 Again we just want the “and a half”portion of that so we divide $1.28 in half and the additional overtime pay is $0.64 multiplied by the hours worked over forty (20) and you are entitled to an additional $12.80 of overtime pay.